luccasts/luccasts/README.md

 # 👋Hello guys!
 Welcome to my github profile
 <div>
-My name is Lucas and my nickname is "Lucasts"
+My name is Lucas and my nickname is "Luccasts"

 </div>